 - A) Purpose: To promote an optimal research and educational environment, to manage Senate resources and provide advice in a manner that fosters quality and diversity of research and instructional programs. - B) Membership: Members are selected to ensure appropriate representation of the diversity of research and instructional efforts at Santa Barbara, with representation based on the apportionment of the Faculty Legislature as much as possible.
 The Council consists of at least thirteen (13) Senate members.
 In addition, there is one (1) non-Senate academic representative appointed by the Committee on Committees from each group as follows: lecturers, professional researchers, and librarians.
 There is one (1) graduate and one (1) undergraduate student representative, appointed by the Graduate Student Association and Associated Students, respectively.
 Additional student representatives may be appointed to the standing committees.
-The Council Chair and Vice Chairs are appointed by the Committee on Committees.
-One (1) member is appointed each to the University-wide Committees on Research Policy, on Information Technology and Telecommunications Policy, and on Library.
+The Council Chair and Vice Chairs are appointed by the Committee on Research Policy, on Information Technology and Telecommunications Policy, and on Library.
 The Chair is a member of the Executive Council.